USFWS/secas/content/blog/unpublished/2019-08-16-Guess-some-trends-in-Southeastern-ecosystem-indicators.md

   alt: Interactive chart that allows you to guess trends in marine fisheries.
   caption: Guess how marine fisheries have been doing!
 ---

+**EDIT: this post has been retracted**.
+The following interactive charts are no longer available

 I've been having a great time synthesizing recent trends in Southeastern ecosystem indicators.
 It's part of this year's report on progress toward the SECAS 10% goal, which is a major part of the upcoming symposium at SEAFWA this fall.
 There are lots of interesting results that you'll hear about soon.